Odd-even parity dependent transport in an annular Kitaev chain: MODEL AND METHODS

 where $c_{j}^{\dagger}(c_{j})$ denotes the creation (annihilation) operator corresponding to lattice site $j$.
 The first term in the Hamiltonian represents the on-site potential energy term, with $\mu$ being the potential energy.
-The second term describes the interaction energy between nearest-neighbor lattice sites along the Kitaev chain. $t$ is the nearest-neighbor hopping energy, and $\phi$ is the phase acquired due to the magnetic flux $\Phi$ threading the ring.
-The complex-valued quantity $\Delta=|\Delta|e^{i\theta}$ represents the induced superconducting gap, where $\theta$ is the superconducting phase.
+The second term describes the hopping energy and the pairing interaction between nearest-neighbor lattice sites along the Kitaev chain. $t$ is the nearest-neighbor hopping energy, and $\phi$ is the phase acquired due to the magnetic flux $\Phi$ threading the ring via the Peierls substitution, and $\Delta = |\Delta| e^{i\theta}$ the proximity-induced superconducting pairing gap.
 The last term accounts for the hopping and the pairing interaction between the first and the last sites of the chain, signifying the coupling between lattice site $j = 1$ and lattice site $j = N$.
-It is well-established that when $t = |\Delta|$ and $\mu = 0$, MZMs will emerge at both ends of the Kitaev chain \cite{kitaevUnpairedMajoranaFermions2001}.
-The magnetic field can govern the emergence and disappearance of MZMs in the annular Kitaev chain when one half of the ring resides in the topologically nontrivial phase and the other half is in the topologically trivial phase \cite{miaoTopologicalPhaseTransition2022}.
-The phase $\phi$ induced by magnetic flux is determined by a line integral between two adjacent lattices. $\phi=\Phi_{j, j^{\prime}}=\int_{j}^{j^{\prime}}\mathbf{A} \cdot d \mathbf{l}$, where $\mathbf{A}$ represents the magnetic vector potential satisfying the relation $\mathbf{B}=\nabla\times\mathbf{A}$.
-Different gauges are chosen for $\mathbf{A}$ under the different circumstances.
+It is well-established that when $t = |\Delta|$ and $\mu = 0$, MZMs will emerge at both ends of the Kitaev chain \cite{Kitaev2001}.

+In the physical realization, the magnetic flux $\Phi$ threading the ring is incorporated into the model via the Peierls substitution, manifesting as a dimensionless Aharonov--Bohm phase $\phi$ accumulated by an electron when hopping between adjacent lattice sites.
+For a uniform magnetic field perpendicular to the plane of the ring, the vector potential $\mathbf{A}$ induces a phase factor between neighboring sites $j$ and $j+1$, defined by the line integral $\phi=\frac{e}{\hbar} \int_{j}^{j+1} \mathbf{A} \cdot d\mathbf{l}$.
+Applying Stokes' theorem to the entire ring and assuming that the flux is uniformly distributed over the $N$ bonds, the total magnetic flux $\Phi$ is related to the single-bond phase $\phi$ by $\Phi = N \phi$.
+For convenience, we introduce the dimensionless total flux $\widetilde{\Phi}_0 = \Phi / \Phi_0$, where $\Phi_0 = h/2e$ is the superconducting flux quantum.
+The single-bond phase can then be compactly expressed as $\phi = \pi \frac{\widetilde{\Phi}_0}{N}$.